 Meanwhile, his autism therapies continued, too.
 Autumn explains: “We would love to have had the luxury of just being able to focus on his cancer.
 But he’s also a child with autism, and as his parents, we could not ignore his other condition.”

 Simon, with his dad, Mark, mom, Autumn, and sister, Maren.
 (Courtesy: Too Much Awesomeness)

-Amazingly, Autumn says, even while battling cancer, Simon, now 4, has enthusiastically embraced his autism therapies and especially loves attending the Lerner School.
-“He has come so far in just over a year.
+Amazingly, Autumn says, even while battling cancer, Simon, now 5, has enthusiastically embraced his autism therapies and especially loves attending the Lerner School.
+“He has come so far.
 The progress he’s made is astounding.
 We still have a long way to go, but we’re all just amazed by him.”

 Sarah Kovalan, an early childhood teacher at the Lerner School for Autism, says Simon is thriving in both one-on-one sessions with her and other teachers, as well as with his peers during circle time, snack, lunch and recess activities.